awlondon/d9l294il0oqy-dqr3/docs/archive/01_business-model/03_revenue_streams.md

   - Branded mugs, cups, and apparel.
   - Small curated selection of toys, books, and learning materials.

-Café sales provide both incremental margin and a core part of the guest experience.
+Cafe sales provide both incremental margin and a core part of the guest experience.

 ---